 I was diagnosed with intrahepatic cholangiocarcinoma, also known as bile duct cancer, in January 2019.
 The historical survival 5 years after diagnosis has been 1 in 10, a rather dismal prognosis.
 Thankfully, I have benefited from excellent care including partial hepatectomy (75% of liver was removed), radiation for bone metastasis and two different chemotherapies for liver metastases.
 In November of 2019, I was enrolled in a clinical trial of a new targeted therapy against FGFR2, the driver mutation identified by genomic analysis.
-After more than160 days on the oral FGFR inhibitor TAS-120 my liver mets are small and stable in size and I feel well.
+After more than 336 days on the oral FGFR inhibitor TAS-120 my liver mets are small and stable in size, I'm losing weight (40+ pounds so far, by choice!) and I feel well.
 Given this level of response, the expectation is I may remain on this therapy without progression for months, even years.
-Cautiously optimistic, it's time to return to living my life: covid-19 shelter in place.
+Cautiously optimistic, it's time to return to living my life as a covid-19 elder, sheltering in place.
 I'll take it.